On the One-Loop Exactness of Gravity Partition Function: Brief review of the computation of the partition function of 3D gravity

 An analogous computation can be performed in the case of zero cosmological constant.
 In \cite{Barnich:One.Loop.Flat} the flat space one-loop partition function was computed, taking advantage of the fact that the states of the gravity theory organize into representations of the asymptotic symmetry group; in this case, is the BMS$_3$ group \cite{Ashtekar:BMS, Barnich:BMS}.
+A different perspective on the matter can be found in \cite{Cotler.etal:soft.gravitons.3d}.
 From the BMS character, as in the case of AdS$_3$, it can be inferred that the partition function is one-loop exact.